 - In the case of a medical emergency we will assess the situation and if required will not hesitate to ring 999.
 We will contact you immediately.

 - We currently have three members of staff who hold a certificate for “First Aid in the Workplace” and one member of staff who has completed the “Paediatric First Aid Training”.

 9. Who can I contact for further information?

-If you wish to discuss your child’s special educational needs then please contact the office to make an appointment with Mrs. Douse (SENCO), Mrs. Tickle (Headteacher) or Mrs. Bates (Deputy Headteacher)
+If you wish to discuss your child’s special educational needs then please contact the office to make an appointment with Mrs. Douse (SENCO), Mrs. Tickle (Headteacher) or Mr. Malone (Deputy Headteacher)